belinhacbr/belinhacbr.github.io/about.md

-It is, in fact, a banana that grew on the left earlobe of Artemis, the Goddess of the hunt.
-According to the legend, the banana poped out to life when she accidentally sneezed while practicing shooting with her bow at wild beasts.
+<p>It is, in fact, a banana that grew on the left earlobe of Artemis, the Goddess of the hunt.
+According to the legend, the banana poped out to life when she accidentally sneezed while practicing shooting with her bow at wild beasts.</p>

-Have a nice and meaningful day!</p>
+<p>Have a nice and meaningful day!</p>